ananyabusiness/Research-Project/README.md

-# Sunday 2-15-25
+# PSYOPtics: Psychological Operations and the Formation of American Reality

-**PSYOPtics: Psychological Operations and the Formation of American Reality**
+**Sunday 2-15-25**
 Ananya Burman and Syd Davis

 For our digital history project, we will be creating a Public Broadcasting Network which will host video essays, research, and collections, with a platform intended on actualizing accessibility, viewer engagement, and discussion.
 Our first Episode, and primary aspect of the project, will be a video essay presented with a curated digital collection and discussion board.
 The Public Broadcasting Network will be a static site, hosting various collections, episodes, and discussions aimed at